Georgia VA Medical Malpractice Lawyers

 The Veterans Affairs (VA) health care system provides care to our country’s veterans.
 However, medical mistakes happen in Georgia VA hospitals just as they occur in other Georgia hospitals.

-If you think you have been injured by a doctor or other medical professional, you might have a claim for medical malpractice.
+If you think you have been injured by a doctor or other medical professional at a VA hospital, you might have a claim for medical malpractice.
 Meet with a Georgia VA medical malpractice lawyer right away.

 Common Malpractice Committed at the VA

 VA doctors and nurses make a variety of errors that can negatively impact your health.
 At our firm, we have seen doctors commit the following:

 - Missed diagnosis, particularly failure to diagnose cancer

 - Incorrect diagnosis that leads to inadequate treatment